 I like to spend a few hours cleaning my house prior to departure.
 This cleaning planner is filled with worksheets to help you get organized, so cleaning is a breeze.
 It really helps me find a starting point when I am overwhelmed with chores.
 When I come home, I feel nice and zen and my mind stays calmer and stress free.
 There is nothing like coming home to no chores!!!!

 This week I took time with my daughter for a self care vacation.
 During our 5 hour drive, we played upbeat and fun music.
 I sang so much that I went hoarse!!
 My spirits were lifted; I felt energized, and I was ready to have fun!

 I love music!
 And having songs at my fingertips is a must for me.
 I use Amazon Music to create playlists for my many moods.

 Since we don’t live close to family, my favorite destination is my hometown in North Carolina.
-I get to visit my family and spend days with them after being apart for so long.
+I get to visit my family and spend lazy country days with them after being apart for so long.

 My destinations may not be the trending hot spot, but they always help me find stress relief and happiness again.

 - A local spot near you that perks your interest:- We currently live in D.C.(as of 2022), and I want to take a little getaway to Old Towne Alexandria with the hubby.
 I want to spend the weekend there in a local hotel and just relax and explore with him.
 We can wander the streets and check out local food and shops.
 But I am close enough to home that I could get back within 30 minutes if I needed to making it an easy to go to local spot for me to take a day of self care vacation time.

 - Local State Parks or campgrounds (with or without cabins)- When I move, my first personal task is to find a local state park, lake, or hiking trails I love.
 Being around nature for a day helps me destress and feel like myself again.
 It’s the perfect self care destination.
 Nature always has a way to make you feel better.